tlindsay42/ArmorPowerShell/docs/cmd_get.rst

     -LastName <String>
         Specifies the last name of the Armor user account.
 Wildcard searches are permitted.

-    -ID <UInt16>
-        Specifies the ID of the Armor user account.

     -ApiVersion <String>
         Specifies the API version for this request.